Yitzchak Schochet

-In 2018 Rabbi Schochet qualified as an accredited mediator and is a member of the Chartered Institute of Arbitrators.
+In 2018, Rabbi Schochet qualified as an accredited mediator and is a member of the Chartered Institute of Arbitrators.

-Hailed as one of the most sought after speakers in the Jewish world, Rabbi Schochet has lectured in Russia, Australia, Israel and all parts of the US and Europe and has been rated top speaker at the National Jewish Retreat in the US for several years running.
-He was also keynote speaker at the International Chabad Conference in New York in 2019 where he addressed 6000 Rabbis and lay leaders.
+Hailed as one of the most sought after speakers in the Jewish world, Rabbi Schochet has lectured in Russia, Australia, South Africa, Israel and all parts of the US and Europe and has been rated top speaker at the National Jewish Retreat in the US for several years running.
+He was also keynote speaker at the International Chabad Conference in New York in 2019, where he addressed 6000 rabbis and lay leaders.
+In 2024, Rabbi Schochet was invited as guest speaker for the International Siyum HaRambam, addressing more than 10,000 attendees in Brooklyn NY.
+His social media vidos have several million views.

-Rabbi Schochet served on the Chief Rabbi's Cabinet with the portfolio of “family” and as chairman of the Rabbinical Council in the UK.
-He is currently the longest serving Rabbi in the United Synagogue.
-He was named by the Jewish Telegraph as one of the ten most influential Rabbis in the United Kingdom.
-The Jewish Chronicle describes him as “one of the most outspoken Rabbis in the world.”
+Rabbi Schochet served on the Chief Rabbi's Cabinet with the portfolio of "family" and as chairman of the Rabbinical Council in the UK.
+He is currently the longest serving rabbi in the United Synagogue.
+He was named by the Jewish Telegraph as one of the ten most influential rabbis in the United Kingdom.
+The Jewish Chronicle describes him as "one of the most outspoken Rabbis in the world."

+He is also the author of JoyWorks - Jewish Wisdom for a Happy Life, Mosaica Press, due for release in 2026.

 He is married with five children and grandchildren.